Okashanadeem/SMIU-Prep-Sessions-By-Okasha-Nadeem/After Mids/Session 01/GITHUB.md

-# Session 1 (Part 1): Introduction to GitHub for C Programming
+# Session 1: Introduction to GitHub for C Programming

 ## 1. Introduction